JohnnyJayJay/JohnnyJayJay.github.io/content/md/posts/combinatory-birdwatching.md

+{:title
-{:title "The Blackbird is the Composition of Composition and Composition" :description "Statements dreamed up by the utterly deranged (combinatory logicians)" :layout :post
+ "The Blackbird is the Composition of Composition and Composition", :description
+ "Statements dreamed up by the utterly deranged (combinatory logicians)", :layout :post,
- :date "2023-11-18"
+ :date "2023-11-18",
- :tags ["haskell" "combinatory logic" "array programming"]}
+ :tags ["haskell" "combinatory logic" "array programming"], :comments
+ {:instance "chaos.social", :author "johnny", :id "111432025111907978"}}

 Combinatory logic is a very strange branch of computer science.
 It's too much on the math side to be well-known among programmers, and yet it's so stupidly simple that it would take any programmer around 5 minutes to implement the complete set of common combinators in a modern programming language of their choice, regardless of how much they know or care about the topic.
 Needless to say, a weird niche has formed around it.